gionare/redberry-Bitcamp-project/README.md

 ## Credits

-- The website design and development are done by Giorgi Nareklishvili & Luka Kurtanidze, Mentor: Beqa maisuradze
+- The website design and development are done by

+## Giorgi Nareklishvili

+## Luka Kavtaradze

+## Mentor: Beqa maisuradze

 - Blog post data is fetched from [[API Source](https://george.pythonanywhere.com/api/blogs/)].
 - Fonts used in the project are provided by Google Fonts.